 - Downy and eyes open.
 Leave nest as soon as they are dry.
 Feed themselves immediately.

 Bowl-shaped depression in ground, usually lined with grasses and a thick layer of down.
 Placed in tall grass in an area not subject to flooding.

 Dives under water to capture food.

+The 2014 State of the Birds listed Greater Scaup as a Common Bird in Steep Decline.
 Because of similarities to abundant Lesser Scaup, accurate winter counts difficult to obtain.
-Populations may be declining.